bmlt-enabled/NA-Meeting-List-Administrator/README.md

 CHANGELIST
 ==========
 ***Version 1.3.2.2002* ** *- (TBD)*

 - Simplified the Info string localization.
 - Added the Italian localization for Face ID.
+- Added a fixed version of BMLTiOSLib that addresses a bug in setting duration.

 ***Version 1.3.2.2001* ** *- December 27, 2018*